Brandon, Florida: Early 20th century

 By 1914, the community needed a large central school to house all of the area's students, so the Brandon Grade School (now McLane Middle School) was built on Knights Avenue to house grades 1 through 12.
-In 1919 Brandon Grade School enrolled the largest class to date totaling 119 students.
-The school's first Principal, John T. Bushong was responsible for expanding the school to grade 12 and in 1923 it graduated four seniors.
+In 1919, Brandon Grade School enrolled the largest class to date totaling 119 students.
+The school's first principal, John T. Bushong, was responsible for expanding the school to grade 12, and in 1923, it graduated four seniors.

-The first Brandon census was taken in 1922 when the population was 100.
+The first Brandon census was taken in 1922, when the population was 100.
 In 1925, Hopewell Road became a 9 ft paved road, and residents such as Clarence Hampton began building businesses along it in 1927.
 Hampton opened the first gas and service station.

 During the 1920s, the eastern border of Brandon was Pinewood Avenue.
 Beyond that was the Kingsway Poultry Colony, where chickens were raised during the winter to be sold in Ybor City.
-During the Great Depression the poultry farms closed, until around 1946, when Bill and Ann Hollash moved to Brandon and started Brandon Egg (which later became Hollash Eggs), the largest egg producers in eastern Hillsborough County.
+During the Great Depression, the poultry farms closed, until around 1946, when Bill and Ann Hollash moved to Brandon and started Brandon Egg (which later became Hollash Eggs), the largest egg producers in eastern Hillsborough County.
 Hollash Eggs closed in the late 1990s.
 The original farm, over 30 acre, was sold to what is now Bell Shoals Baptist Church.

-Most local residents worked in the two orange packing houses in Valrico.
+Most local residents worked in the two orange-packing houses in Valrico.
 The center of town remained at Moon Avenue and Victoria Street, where the train depot, post office, school, and grocery store were all located.
-For entertainment and everything else, the train to Tampa was the way to go, as only a few paved roads existed, with most being dirt- or shell-topped, making the drive to Tampa very difficult.
+For entertainment and shopping, the train to Tampa was the way to go, as only a few paved roads existed, with most being dirt- or shell-topped, making the drive to Tampa very difficult.

-World War II was an interesting time in Brandon, with little growth, but a definite edge as they had the food they raised on their farms.
+World War II was an interesting time in Brandon, with little growth, but a definite edge, as the residents had the food they raised on their farms.
 After the war, new businesses began to open.
-A drug store and soda fountain at the corner of Parsons Avenue and Hopewell Road quickly became a popular teenage hangout.
-In 1950, Scogin's opened their famous variety store on Hopewell Road, and in 1953 Brandon got its first physician, Dr. V. R. Hunter.
+A drug store and soda fountain at the corner of Parsons Avenue and Hopewell Road quickly became a popular teenager hangout.
+In 1950, Scogin's opened their famous variety store on Hopewell Road, and in 1953, Brandon got its first physician, Dr. V. R. Hunter.

-The 1950s were the beginning of the real growth period for Brandon.
 Yates Elementary was built in 1954, followed by Mann Junior High School in 1957.
 Brandon Grade School, on Knights Avenue, became the first Brandon High School.
-At the time, there were fewer than 100 graduates a year.
+At the time, fewer than 100 students graduated in a year.
 In 1956, Hopewell Road was connected to Adamo Drive, which made access to Tampa easier, thus turning Brandon into a bedroom community.
 With commuters came subdivisions, the first of which was Hill-Dale Heights on Kingsway Avenue.
-The Brandon News was established in 1958 as a one-page newsletter and advertisement for Scogin's clothing store, written by Al & Chris Scogin.
+The Brandon News was established in 1958 as a one-page newsletter and advertisement for Scogin's clothing store, written by Al and Chris Scogin.
 Brandon's first honorary mayor's race was held in 1959 and was won by Nat Storms.